cltl/aproof-icf-classifier/README.md

 You can also pull and run a Docker image from DockerHub:

-docker pull vucltl/aproof-icf-classifier
+docker pull piekvossen/a-proof-icf-classifier

 To run the image on an input file ./example/test.csv:

-docker run -v vucltl/aproof-icf-classifier ./example/test.csv > ./example/test-out.csv
+docker volume create clinical-notes docker run -v clinical-notes:/etc/todo aproof-icf-classifier ./example/test.csv > ./example/test-out.csv